AiJared/Python-RoadMap/OOP_Basics/basics_readme.md

  - **Public**: Accessible by everyone (default behavior)
  - **Private**: Cannot be accessed outside the class.
 Use **double underscore** (__) to make an attribute and/methods private.

+ Check out the code in the file **encapsulation.py** for demonstration.